 What’s the Difference Between a Home Health Aide and a Home Nurse?

-If you’re compassionate, responsible, and enjoy caring for others, chances are you’ve considered a career in the home healthcare industry.
-Home health care services employ multiple kinds of caregivers, whose abilities range from assisting with everyday tasks to performing skilled nursing duties.
+If you’re compassionate, responsible, and enjoy caring for others, chances are you’ve considered a career in the home healthcare industry. home care services employ multiple kinds of caregivers, whose abilities range from assisting with everyday tasks to performing skilled nursing duties.
 With position titles like home health aide (HHA), personal care aide (PCA), certified nursing assistant (CNA), and registered nurse (RN), determining the job duties and formal education required for each position can be challenging.

 The home health aide and home nurse positions may sound similar, but the roles differ significantly.
 Sometimes a client will have a home health aide and home nurse, depending on their needs.
 Keep reading to see a side-by-side comparison of the similarities and differences between these jobs and how to determine which career path is the right choice for you.